-- Co-op owners/members to providing the education, leadership and management necessary to effectively run local co-ops - Organization and growth of community credit unions as an effective means of rural reinvestment and re-vitalization - Increased access to capital for community-based cooperatives and other farmercontrolled entities that engage in value-added activity that sustains Missouri farm families and rural communities - Development of broadband communication cooperatives that would provide the opportunity for access by all rural residents - Formation of value-added cooperative efforts that are formed for the welfare of the local community, that are producer owned, controlled through democratic processes and leadership, and whose business affairs are responsive to and for the benefit of all its members
+- Co-op owners/members to providing the education, leadership and management necessary to effectively run local co-ops

+- Organization and growth of community credit unions as an effective means of rural reinvestment and re-vitalization

+- Increased access to capital for community-based cooperatives and other farmercontrolled entities that engage in value-added activity that sustains Missouri farm families and rural communities - Development of broadband communication cooperatives that would provide the opportunity for access by all rural residents - Formation of value-added cooperative efforts that are formed for the welfare of the local community, that are producer owned, controlled through democratic processes and leadership, and whose business affairs are responsive to and for the benefit of all its members

+- Involvement in production agriculture in ways that put co-ops in adverse competition with their family farmer/producer owners

+CROP INSURANCE

+Crop insurance is a major component of the Farm Bill and will be scrutinized in the development of the prospective 2024 Farm Bill.

+- Payment limitations that focus on regionally-based, family-sized farms

+DAIRY

-274 - Involvement in production agriculture in ways that put co-ops in adverse 275 competition with their family farmer/producer owners 276 CD OI A MYCKER A NYCE 277 CROP INSURANCE 278 nsurance is a major component of the Farm Bill and will be scrutinized in the 279 opment of the 2018 Farm Bill.
-280 we su pport: 281 - Payment limitations that focus on regionally-based, family-sized farms 282 283 DAIR \mathbf{V} 284 285 • prices should sustain viable family farms.
-286 vve su Regional milk marketing compacts 287 - Developing a new basic formula for pricing (BFP) milk 288 - Establishing a parity pricing system combined with supply management 289 - Establishing, through BFP, a floor price that applies to all classes of milk 290 - Mandatory dairy price reporting with independent verification 291 Measurement of dairy policy fairness by its ability to: 292 Produce reasonable profit for producers 293 Provide a high-quality, stable supply for consumers 294 Provide a high-quanty, stable supply for consumers Promote sustainable environmental practices 295 Enable producers to enter and exit farming 296 Elimination of exclusivity practices by contract buyers toward dairy producers 297 Farmer and retailer rights to label milk BST free, non-GMO fed, pasture 298 fed/access and other product descriptors that enable the consumers' right to know 299 be informed about the product 300 We op 301 - State of Missouri providing tax incentives to out of state dairy conglomerates 302 Establishing large, industrialized dairies in Missouri that compete with local dairy 303 farmers 304 Provisions for distant pooling and de-pooling of milk, which allow out-of-state 305 production to distort local markets 306 Cooperatives paying members less than a federal minimum price 307 1 1 7 5 308 ECON NOMIC AND TAX POLICY 309 Credi t 310 We su pport: 311 - Access to credit, technical expertise and markets as essential in securing 312 opportunities for rural and agricultural enterprises 313 - Appropriate utilization of the Community Reinvestment Act to support family 314 farms and rural communities 315 316 Loans : 317 - Reassess direct farm lending through loans and loan guarantees that protect 318 against volatile predatory interest rates
+Dairy prices should sustain viable family farms.

+- Regional milk marketing compacts - Developing a new basic formula for pricing (BFP) milk - Establishing a parity pricing system combined with supply management - Establishing, through BFP, a floor price that applies to all classes of milk - Mandatory dairy price reporting with independent verification - Measurement of dairy policy fairness by its ability to: - o Produce reasonable profit for producers - o Provide a high-quality, stable supply for consumers - o Promote sustainable environmental practices - o Enable producers to enter and exit farming - Elimination of exclusivity practices by contract buyers toward dairy producers - Farmer and retailer rights to label milk BST free, non-GMO fed, pasture fed/access and other product descriptors that enable the consumers' right to know

+- State of Missouri providing tax incentives to out of state dairy conglomerates - Establishing large, industrialized dairies in Missouri that compete with local dairy farmers - Provisions for distant pooling and de-pooling of milk, which allow out-of-state production to distort local markets - Cooperatives paying members less than a federal minimum price

+ECONOMIC AND TAX POLICY

+320 Credit

+- Access to credit, technical expertise and markets as essential in securing opportunities for rural and agricultural enterprises

+- Appropriate utilization of the Community Reinvestment Act to support family farms and rural communities

+Loans:

-Increase Commodity Credit Corporation (CCC) loan rates so that they are closer to the cost of production as an alternative or supplement to commercial borrowing, and pay farmers the same storage rate on long-term reserves as that paid for commercial storage
+- Reassess direct farm lending through loans and loan guarantees that protect against volatile predatory interest rates - Increase Commodity Credit Corporation (CCC) loan rates so that they are closer to the cost of production as an alternative or supplement to commercial borrowing, and pay farmers the same storage rate on long-term reserves as that paid for commercial storage